 The submission must include a separate detailed memorandum of variability for any variable material.
-The memorandum of variability is subject to approval and must comply with the filing guidance on the Department's website.
+The memorandum of variability is subject to approval, must comply with the filing guidance on the Department's website, and should be submitted under the Form Schedule in SERFF.